Rypac/sublime-format/README.md

 # Format

-A simple plugin to format JavaScript code.
+Because you have better things to worry about than formatting your code.

 ## Prerequisites

+As this plugin merely acts as a proxy, each formatter will require it's own tool and options for code formatting.

+#### JavaScript

-This package relies on the amazing [prettier](https://github.com/jlongster/prettier) to format JavaScript source code files.
+JavsScript formatting relies on the amazing [prettier](https://github.com/jlongster/prettier).

-Install with `npm install -g prettier`.
+    $ npm install -g prettier

+#### Rust

+Rust formatting relies on the amazing [rustfmt](https://github.com/rust-lang-nursery/rustfmt).

+    $ cargo install rustfmt

 ## Installation